mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ...
 ```

-Submit your script to Gradescope as `q3.sh`.
+Place the output in `data/worldcup-clean.csv` for future use.
+Save your script as `q3.sh` in the `solutions` directory.
 Make sure you include comments describing your approach.

 **Q4 (5 pts):** According to the dataset, how often has each country won the world cup?
 Write a script to compute this, by generating output as follows: